This post may contain affiliate links. Please read my disclosure for more information.

 Step #2: Apply for a Mortgage Loan

-On of the most important stages of buying a house is getting a pre-approval letter for a loan.
+On of the most important stages of buying a house is getting a pre-approval letter for a home loan.

-Without a pre-approval letter from a bank, you can’t even make an offer on a house.
-So before you start looking at homes on your Zillow app, you need to have your loan in place.
+So before you start looking at homes on your Zillow app, you need to have your home loan in place.

 Not only does it give you the ability to make an offer as soon as your dream house hits the market, it also lets you know what price-range you can look at.